|Nutritional Guidelines (per serving)|

 - Try this toddy with other styles of whiskey.
 A spicy rye whiskey creates an interesting flavor, or you can go the ultra-smooth route with a blended whiskey like those from Canada and Ireland.

-- To knock the strength down slightly while retaining the ginger flavor, make a ginger syrup.
+- To knock the strength down slightly while retaining the ginger flavor, make a vanilla-ginger syrup.
 It can replace the liqueur or you can add a little more to taste.

 - For a nonalcoholic ginger toddy, skip the whiskey and double up on the ginger syrup.
 You can also steep a tea that includes ginger in the blend into the hot water.
 Adding a slice of fresh ginger root can add a little extra flavor as well.